GYWF/1/detail.md

 # Maipu Multi-service converged gateway Unauthorized access vulnerability
+Maipu Multi-service converged gateway has an authentication bypass vulnerability.
+An unauthenticated attacker can bypass authentication and enter the background.

 1.First direct access to the background page (http://xxxx/home/index.html), and use burp intercept packets, in turn release the packet
 ```
 /home/index.html